duskb1t/duskb1t.github.io/_posts/timelapse/2024-10-5-htb-timelapse.md

 categories: [HTB Machines]
 tags: [Easy, Linux, HTB]
 ---
 **Timelapse** is an easy HTB machine that begins with **critical files exposed in the SMB shares**.
-One of them contains a PFX certificate that can be used to get a foothold, but not without first cracking them.
+One of them is a PFX certificate that can be used to get a foothold, but not without first cracking it.
 Lateral Movement is possible due to **clear-text credentials hidden in PowerShell history logs**.
 To finish, the user we compromised can read the Domain Controller local administrator password by **exploiting the ReadLAPSPassword object permission**.

 <img src="/assets/img/timelapse/Untitled.png" alt="Untitled.png" style="width:600px;">